martahdez90/calculator/README.md

 - What kind of tests would you implement?
 I would implement unit testing to validate that each unit of the software code performs as expected.
+Also integration tests and use interface tests (end to end)

 - Why?
 To see if every part of the application works and avoid future bugs